Art History Summer University – applications now open!

 Please note: you are not applying for a place at university at this point.
 This course will give you an experience of university life and help you make a decision about applying to study Art History or another Humanities subject in future.

 Art History Summer University provides an in-depth and lively introduction to Art History.
-It runs online from Monday 29 June – Friday 3 July 2020, with live discussion classes everyday and pre-recorded material available from Monday 22nd June.
+It runs online from Monday 05 July – Friday 09 July 2021, with live discussion classes everyday and pre-recorded material available one week before.

 The theme for this year’s course is Art and Identity.